Aromatic blueberry rhubarb jam made without pectin; a lovely alternative to the simple rhubarb jam.

-Or on waffles, either fresh or cold leftovers.
+- Or on German Waffles, either fresh or cold leftovers.

 - juice of 1 lemon

-- Place a small plate in the freezer.
+- Freeze a plate: Place a small plate in the freezer.

-- Add the sugar and stir well.
+- Cook jam: Add the sugar and stir well.
 Bring to a boil again and cook on low-heat, uncovered, and stirring often for 25-30 minutes.

-- Ladle the blueberry rhubarb jam into sterilized and still hot twist-off jars and seal with sterilized lids.
+- Transfer to jars: Ladle the blueberry rhubarb jam into sterilized and still hot twist-off jars and seal with sterilized lids.

 - Can the jam if desired.
 You can do it in a canner or in a large pot.

 - The peel of the apple contains pectin, which helps the jam set.
 It will become very soft; you will not be able to feel it once the jam is cooked and blended.